-- Meanwhile, heat the remaining 3 tbsp vegetable oil in a pan over medium heat.
+- Meanwhile, heat the remaining 3 tablespoon vegetable oil in a pan over medium heat.
 Fry the eggplants for about 5 minutes on each side until they are soft and cooked.

 - Once the stew is cooked and the lamb is tender, pierce the Persian limes with a fork and and add them to the stew.
 Let it simmer for 10 minutes.